-Water accessibility is one of the key challenges faced by a small and marginal farmer.
-With good access to water, farmers can grow at least two crops per year and have a sustainable livelihood.
-Understanding this challenge, Syngenta Foundation India (SFI), in association with local partners, has taken up multiple irrigation projects across Maharashtra, Odisha and Jharkhand.
-Across these regions, approximately 300 farmers have benefited from multiple types of irrigation facilities: lift and drip irrigation, solar energy irrigation, deep bore wells and sprinkler irrigation.
-Farmers who could not cultivate their land in Rabi (winter season) are now growing high value crops and are thus increasing their income.
+Water accessibility is one of the key challenges facing small-scale "marginal" farmers.
+With good access to water, however, they can grow at least two crops per year and have a sustainable livelihood.
+Understanding this challenge, Syngenta Foundation India (SFI), in association with local partners, is engaging in irrigation initiatives across Bihar, Maharashtra, Odisha and Jharkhand.
+As of early 2019, some 400 farmers are benefiting from a range of options.
+Depending on their local situation, these are lift & drip irrigation, solar energy irrigation, deep bore wells or sprinkler irrigation.
+Farmers previously unable to cultivate their land in the winter 'Rabi' season are now growing high-value crops and increasing their income.

-Irrigation projects in Odisha benefit a total of 176 farmers.
-A community-based solar energy irrigation project helps 90 small and marginal farmers with a total land pool of 32 acres.
+Irrigation projects in Odisha benefit 176 farmers.
+Community-based solar energy irrigation serves 90 smallholders on a total land pool of 32 acres.

 Due to a shortage of water and electricity problems we had to migrate to Bhiwandi, Thane and Borivali to do sand-mining jobs, leaving our family at home.
 The job would earn us our bread and butter, but affected our health badly.
 We suffered from back pain, itching and swelling.
 Now, we are self-sufficient and our revenue has also increased."
 Shantaram Doke, 38 years, beneficiary of the Jawhar Irrigation Project.